Andros, Greece is a unique island in the Cyclades

 Andros has many shelters and food for many bird species.
 Owls, nightingales, partridges, woodcocks, turtledoves, carderines.
-Also rare predators like the short-toed eagle, the peregrine falcon and the Falco Eleonorae, a dark-haired, medium-sized hawk with long wings.
+Also rare predators like the short-toed eagle, the peregrine falcon, and the Falco Eleonorae, a dark-haired, medium-sized hawk with long wings.
 The Falco Eleonorae is one of the most endangered species in Europe.
-Half of its world’s population lives in the Aegean.
-The island is in the path of Falco Eleonorae to which is coming for reproductio.
+Half of the world’s population lives in the Aegean.
+The island is in the path of Falco Eleonorae which is coming for reproduction.
 Then it migrates to spend the winter in distant Madagascar.
 In the dense vegetation of the island, many small animals find shelter.
-Ferrets, badgers, wild rabbits, hedgehogs, hares and snakes: Efios (Dolichophis caspius), Fournofaisa (water snake), Balkan whip snake (Hierophis gemonensis), the Viper (the only poisonous).
-Also many terrapins, gecko, frogs, toads.
+Ferrets, badgers, wild rabbits, hedgehogs, hares, and snakes: Efios (Dolichophis caspius), Fournofaisa (water snake), Balkan whip snake (Hierophis gemonensis), the Viper (the only poisonous).
+Also many terrapins, geckos, frogs, and toads.

 The Green Andros

-Andros is full of abundant trees such as plane trees, willows, poplar trees, arbutus, oak trees, pine trees.
+Andros is full of abundant trees such as plane trees, willows, poplar trees, arbutus, oak trees, and pine trees.
 Maples and among them pistacia, oleander, figs, mulberry trees, olive trees, reeds, agnus-castus, crops, bay leaves, brushwood.
-In spring, wildflowers make an incredible carpet of colours.
-Anemones, orchids, bells, irises sprout everywhere.
-The fragrances from the gardens and the orchards are mixed with thyme, oregano and create an aromatic atmosphere.
+In spring, wildflowers make an incredible carpet of colors.
+Anemones, orchids, bells, and irises sprout everywhere.
+The fragrances from the gardens and the orchards are mixed with thyme, and oregano and create an aromatic atmosphere.
 Visit our Facebook page to learn about the island.

 Chora | The capital of the island

 Chora, it’s the capital city of Andros.
 It is located in the northeastern part of the island.
 It is built on a small peninsula that seems to “cut” the sea in two.
-The peninsula from the main road that crosses the Chora leads to Afani Nafti Square and the sea.
-It ends up on the small island, on which is built the medieval Venetian castle, as well as the rocky island of the famous and unique Turlitis Lighthouse.
+The peninsula from the main road that crosses the Chora leads to Afanis Naftis Square and the sea.
+It ends up on the small island, on which the medieval Venetian castle is built, as well as the rocky island of the famous and unique Turlitis Lighthouse.
 Chora is surrounded by two sandy beaches.
 The main beach of the capital is the Neimporio in the west and the Paraporti in the east … Read more

 Gavrio | The gate of the island